lsst-sqre/phalanx/docs/developers/secrets-spec.rst

     The Phalanx tools will look first in :file:`values-{environment}.yaml` and then in :file:`values.yaml` to see if this value is set.
     If this condition evaluates to false, the secret is not used in that environment.

+    True and false are evaluated similar to the rules in Python: boolean false values, empty strings, empty dictionaries, and empty lists are considered false, and all other values are considered true.

 ``copy`` (object, optional)
     If present, specifies that this secret is a copy of another secret.
     It has the following nested settings.